shreevatsa/chaya/README.md

   - Optionally can use OCR+LLM (Google Cloud Vision + Gemini) to automatically draw bounding boxes on up to 5 pages at once.
 (The OCR is used to get precise word-level bounding boxes; seems to make a big difference in quality.)
   - Few-shot learning from previously marked pages.
   - Can also get types and OCR text here (TODO #29).

-### ✏️ Edit tab (coming soon)
-- Structuring and ordering these marked regions.
-- OCR and text correction.

-### 📖 Read tab
-- Displays only the marked regions from PDFs
-- Nice HTML document with each region toggle-able between text and source image.

 -------